 In California, the legislature has determined that you can be charged with a DUI if you drive with an alcohol content of 0.08 or greater.
 The other way to be charged with a DUI is if you have alcohol in your system and you cannot safely operate a motor vehicle.

 They will smell your breath to see if they smell alcohol, but they will also directly ask you whether or not you have been drinking.
 Most people will tell the police that they have had a couple of drinks.
 At that point, the officer will tell you to exit your vehicle and they will begin conducting the field sobriety tests.

 If the officer has a preliminary alcohol screening device (PAS), then they are probably going to have you blow into that because they don't want to waste a trip to the police station.
 If they ultimately determine that you are unable to safely operate a motor vehicle because of your alcohol content, then they are going to arrest you and take you to do a breath or blood test.

 They are going to have you tilt your head back and touch your nose, and they may also ask you to recite the alphabet backwards.
 During all of these tests, they are going to be evaluating you for signs of intoxication.
 As you can see, this is a very subjective evaluation and sometimes the police are not perfectly accurate.

 You are not required to submit to the preliminary alcohol screening test or the field sobriety tests.
 If the police determine that you may be intoxicated and cannot safely operate a motor vehicle, then you are going to have to submit to a blood or breath test.

 Once you have been taken to jail, you can bond out if they put a bail on the case.
 However, if you did not get in an accident or hurt anyone, then you probably ought to just wait until the police test you and cite you out.
 They will usually cite you out once they determine that you are safe to go back out on the street.

 So, even if you bond out, the police are probably going to make you wait to ensure that the alcohol has left your system.
 In fact, they often have defendants perform additional breath tests before allowing them to leave the station.
 If you have been charged with felony DUI, then you may end up having to bail out.

 For more information on DUI Charges In California, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.